tillgrallert/slides/dh/2026-stuttgart/2026-02-04_stuttgart.md

 ::: notes

-- das ist die Ausgangsprämisse unserer Arbeit für NFDI4Memory

-- Digital history, then, accepts that the human cultural record is being *datafied* and we need computational methods in order to make historical arguments [cf. @DigitalHistoryArgument2017, 2; @Laessig2021DigitalHistory, 6]
-- Digital history also addresses the age of abundance, as postulated by Roy Rosenzweig, and epitomised by the recent advances in generative AI and LLMs, which will create an infinite amount of absolutely plausible and convincing yet utterly false sources
 - Daraus folgt aber auch, dass **digital** history oder **digital** humanities hilfreiche Begriffe einer Übergangsphase sind.
 Sie sind Label mit einem hohen symbolischen und ökonomischen Kapital.